caremade/caremade-seo-stack/llms.txt.md

-# llms.txt – AI Search Visibility (CareMade)
+# llms.txt – AI Search Visibility (Care Made)

 ## What is this?
-CareMade uses an `llms.txt` file to guide AI crawlers and large language models (LLMs) such as Google AI, ChatGPT, Claude, and Perplexity.
+Care Made uses an `llms.txt` file to guide AI crawlers and large language models (LLMs) such as Google AI, ChatGPT, Claude, and Perplexity.

 This helps ensure accurate brand representation and controlled AI usage.